-For a good to outstanding CQC report, you need to be able to demonstrate that your service is:
+For an outstanding CQC report, you need to be able to demonstrate that your service is:

 Is the service you provide effective?

-Does your service do what it is meant to do?
-This means, is it meeting the needs of your clients?
+In the CQC’s eyes, Effective means: Does your service do what it is meant to do?
+Is your service meeting the needs of your clients?

 Induction training is the foundation for shared best practice across the organisation and therefore needs to be clearly recorded.
 Access to refresher information, policies and procedures, and further training reinforces this effectiveness.